Slip and Fall Injuries Happen More Often Than You Think

 The most important thing to do after you've been injured in a slip and fall is to call an attorney.
 A skilled attorney will immediately begin preserving evidence for your case.
 This includes saving surveillance videos, locating witnesses, and photographing the area of the incident.

-When a slip and fall occurs at large stores such as Walmart, Publix, or Target they have protocols and procedures that they are supposed to follow.
+When a slip and fall occurs at large stores such as Walmart, Publix, or Target, they have protocols and procedures that they are supposed to follow.
 These large companies created and designed the policies and procedures in an attempt to limit their own financial exposure.
 In other words, they are designed to limit and minimize compensation to a person that is injured as a result of a slip and fall in their store.
-For example, if your shopping at Publix and slip and fall on a wet floor, Publix wants to limit your recovery.
-Remember that these big box store are for profit corporations.
+For example, if you're shopping at Publix and slip and fall on a wet floor, Publix wants to limit your recovery.
+Remember that these big-box stores are for-profit corporations.
 They are large and very successful for a reason.
-Every dollar they save in a slip in fall toward goes toward they bottom line and is a dollar they do not pay to you for your injury.
-These stores whether its Walmart, Publix, Target or some other one can be taken and legally held accountable for their wrongdoing.
+Every dollar they save in a slip in fall toward goes toward their bottom line and is a dollar they do not pay to you for your injury.
+These stores, whether its Walmart, Publix, Target, etc., can be taken and legally held accountable for their wrongdoing.
 We take pride in handling these types of case regardless of how big the responsible party may be.

 How much is your slip and fall case worth?

 If you or a loved one is injured in a slip and worth, you may be wondering how much the case is worth.
 There are a variety of factors that must be considered and analyzed when making this determination.
-The attorneys at Keller, Melchiorre & Walsh are highly experienced at dealing with personal injury matters such as this along with car accidents, train accidents, and nursing malpractice.
+The attorneys at Keller Melchiorre & Walsh are highly experienced at dealing with personal injury matters like these, along with car accidents, train accidents, and nursing malpractice.
 We will ask you several precise questions to give you a full case evaluation at no cost to you.
 We make no money unless we make a recovery for you.

 If you have been injured in slip and fall, contact us now.

-The attorneys and staff at Keller, Melchiorre & Walsh, PLLC have the experience, resources, and reputation to take on the insurance company and get you the compensation you deserve.
+The attorneys and staff at Keller Melchiorre & Walsh have the experience, resources, and reputation to take on the insurance company and get you the compensation you deserve.
 We handle all kinds of slip and fall cases including stair accident injuries and chair fall accidents.
 Click here to read what our clients say about us and click here to see our recent results.
 Contact us if you or a loved one has been involved in a slip and fall.